thecicco/mysqlsh_plugin_role/README.md

 Ansible Role for install mysqlsh-plugins and for manage proxysql-plugin with Mysql8.0 InnoDB Replication

+More information on how to integrate proxysql in mysql innodb cluster here:  <https://lefred.be/content/how-to-integrate-proxysql-in-mysql-innodb-cluster/>

 these plugins is developed by <https://github.com/lefred/mysqlshell-plugins>

 ## Requirements